Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 - An element library is a Python object that derives from the `ElementLibrary^` class.
 - Element libraries have a name (returned by `ElementLibrary.get_name()^`) that is used to refer to visual elements in page definitions.
-- Element libraries hold the set of its elements, as returned by `ElementLibrary.get_elements()^`.
+- Element libraries hold the set of their elements, as returned by `ElementLibrary.get_elements()^`.

 You can create an element library by simply subclassing `ElementLibrary^` and